act-rules/act-rules.github.io/_rules/target-size-enhanced-gi8qkf.md

 #### Failed Example 8

-These radio buttons have their size modified by the author and are therefore not [User-Agent controlled components][].
+These radio buttons have their size modified by the author and are therefore not [User Agent controlled components][user agent controlled component].
 Their [clickable area][] is too small.

 ```html
 <style>